 How is Vectra DA different from CRP testing?

 Vectra DA simultaneously measures 12 biomarkers that are associated with RA disease activity and combines them into a single score (between 1 and 100) that classifies your RA into low, moderate, or high disease activity.
 In contrast, the CRP lab test assesses only a single biomarker.

 How do I get the results of my Vectra DA test?

-Your doctor will receive the Vectra DA test report approximately 2 weeks after submitting your blood sample.
+Your doctor will receive the Vectra DA test report approximately 5-7 calendar days after shipping your blood sample to Crescendo Bioscience.
 At that time, your doctor can share the test results with you.
 Vectra DA measures the level of RA disease activity and provides a single score that is a number between 1 to 100 (lower is better).
 The score represents a current snapshot of your RA disease activity and also helps you and your doctor assess and track disease activity.
 To learn more about the Vectra DA test results, click here.